nikhil-sethi/xflrpy/README.md

 ```
 You can adapt the above sketch to have your own optimization class and whatnot.
+There is also an "Execute Python script button" for offline scripts

 ## TODO
 These are more features I have in mind.
 Please feel free to add/subtract/correct: